“Shark bites surfer” These news stories get more hits than Barry Bonds. As the press says, “if it bleeds it leads.”

 Of course odds give little comfort to victims who become statistics, even if if you are the approximately 90% who survive a white shark attack off our coastline according to statistic from the California Department of Fish and Wildlife.

-Some of us, especially Ron Elliott, who has been diving the Farallon Islands solo for over 30 years as a commercial sea urchin diver, and continues to do so to film, have a relative ride far greater than across the population, but that is our choice.
-To reduce my personal risk but still record shark observations, Shark Stewards uses a Trident ROV at the Farallon Islands and other coastal marine protected areas as part of a National Geographic project called Open Explorer.
+If you frequent the ocean in the Red Triangle, or dive Ano Nuevo or SE Farallon Island you have have a relative risk far greater than across the population, but that is an individual choice.
+To reduce our personal risk filming white sharks but still recording shark observations, Shark Stewards uses a Trident ROV at the Farallon Islands and other coastal marine protected areas as part of a National Geographic project called Open Explorer.

 Sharks play a vital role in marine ecosystems, and benefit prey populations and even humans by increasing ecosystem health.
 There is hope that through increased awareness, better data and warning systems we will minimize shark encounters.
 Individuals can also take responsibility to reduce a shark encounter.
 Below are suggestions we can take so both humans and sharks can swim unharmed.